dfinity/http-gateway-release/README.md

 The HTTP Gateway is in production use by the DFINITY Foundation, serving traffic for `ic0.app`, `icp0.io`, `icp-api.io`, and all custom domains (e.g., `internetcomputer.org`).

-## Components
+## Releases

-This repository produces the following artifacts:
+Each [release](https://github.com/dfinity/http-gateway-release/releases) includes the following artifacts:

+- `initramfs`
+- `vmlinuz`
+- `OVMF.fd`
+- and an SEV-SNP measurement assuming a configuration with 30 vCPUs

 ### `initramfs`